 On the roof of Charlottesville’s legendary diner The Tavern appeared the words “Where Students, Tourists, and Townpeople meet.”
-Now that The Tavern has closed, that motto could be claimed by Bodo’s, Charlottesville’s most popular place to eat.
+With The Tavern long closed, that motto could now belong to Bodo’s Bagels, Charlottesville’s most popular place to eat.

 Everyone goes to Bodo’s.
 College students nursing a hangover with a bacon-egg-and-cheese.
 Kids powering up for soccer games.
 Construction workers carb-loading for a hard day.
 Families enjoying a budget-friendly dinner.
 Office workers on a lunch break.
 Event planners easing their planning.
 Ladies’ lunching.
 Babies trying their first solid foods.
 And, every out-of-town guest we have ever hosted.

 When you are in Charlottesville, going to Bodo’s is just something you do.
 Bodo’s is so embedded in our culture that it has become a Charlottesville institution to call Bodo’s a “Charlottesville institution.”
 In a city of 43,000 people, Bodo’s has a Facebook page with 20,000 “Likes.”

 Still not convinced?
 Consider this.
 Combined, Bodo’s three locations feed roughly 6,000 people per day.
 That’s nearly 500 per hour that they are open.
 Or, seven per minute.

 Yet, things have not always been this way.
 Although it may feel like Bodo’s has been fueling area residents since the days of Thomas Jefferson, Bodo’s is not even 35 years old.
 That’s younger than LeBron James.